Corfu On a Budget

 NeighborhoodsCorfu town is the hub of activity on the island.
 It is the largest town and home to the airport, as well as cruise ship and ferry docks, and amenities for tourists.
 The northern part of the island is the widest and most mountainous with a coastline of pebbly beaches, while the southern part of the island is narrower with sandy beaches.
 In addition to Corfu town, there are many other villages on the island.
 Benitses, for example, is a former fishing village that has since developed into a tourist economy with a coastal road lined with hotels, restaurants, cafes, and other shops.
 Corfu's oldest village is Old Perithia in the northeast.
 Situated below Mount Pantokrator, the village is a designated area of natural beauty and protected heritage site.
 Also in the north is the traditional fishing village of Roda, now a popular resort destination.
 Other well-known locations include Nymphes for its waterfalls, Kynopiastes for its 17-19th century mansions, and Lakones for its picturesque views over the bay.

 ActivitiesSince Corfu is a resort destination, many visitors come to enjoy the island's beaches.
-Paleokastritsa is the most famous and probably most picturesque beach resort on Corfu.
+Paleokastritsa is the most famous and probably most picturesque beach resort on Corfu, and is considered by many to be one of the best beaches in Greece.
 Large cliffs surround the coast and many sea caves nearby can be visited by boat.
 Sidari is another resort beach, especially popular with British tourists.
 It also has sandstone cliffs with narrow inlets, a natural archway, and small footpaths for exploring.
 Kassiopi is another relaxing escape with calm waters, but for a quieter option away from the tourist attractions try Chalikounas beach.

 Other activities on the island include exploring the historical sites of Old Town, walking the coastal towns and villages, enjoying the natural scenery, golfing, boating, and a variety of water sports.